streamthoughts/jikkou/docs/content/en/docs/Concepts/labels-and-annotations.md

 Used by jikkou.

 This annotation is automatically added by Jikkou to an object collection grouping several resources of homogeneous type.

-#### `kafka.jikkou.io/cluster-id`

-Used by jikkou.

-The annotation is automatically added by Jikkou to a describe object part of an Apache Kafka cluster.